mavris/MMCustomAlertView/README.md

 If you don't need to perform an action when "OK" button is clicked just enter "nil" as delegate paramater.

-You can also customize the background color,the text color, the alpha of the view and the animation:
+You can also customize the background color, the text color, the alpha of the view and the animation:

 ```
 - (IBAction)showCustomAlert:(id)sender {